Key Takeaways

 Proving workplace retaliation requires connecting the dots between your protected activity and the adverse action.
 Courts typically look at:

 Temporal proximity: How close in time was the adverse action to your protected activity?
-Retaliation within days or weeks is strong evidence.
+Retaliation within days or weeks can be strong evidence, especially when paired with inconsistent explanations or other proof.
+Timing alone is rarely the whole case.

 Pretext: Did the stated reason for the adverse action make sense?
 Was it applied consistently?